unhombremuyhonrado/Udacity-P4/README.md

 This project was particularly challenging, but with the following tweaks I was able to  score a 97/100 on desktop browsers and mobile results to 95/100.
 I also did A LOT of extra stuff that was COMPLETELY unnecessary.
 I think I did this, in part, because I was very confused about this until I took the course again.
 I didn’t feel like starting ALL over (again) so I just went nuts with it.

 The following steps (most likely NOT in this order) were taken:

-1. In-lined all CSS and minified BOTH index.html and pizza.html.
+In-lined all CSS and minified BOTH index.html and pizza.html.

-2. Added media print and minified that sucker.
+Added media print and minified that sucker.

-3. Added async to all JavaScript links on index.html and (why not) pizza.html.
+Added async to all JavaScript links on index.html and (why not) pizza.html.
 Also, this wasn’t requested.

-4. Compressed all images on this page and on pizza.html.
+Compressed all images on this page and on pizza.html.
 I used

-5. In-lined all CSS on pizza.html (not sure why, as it doesn’t even affect fps).
+In-lined all CSS on pizza.html (not sure why, as it doesn’t even affect fps).

-6. Minified the hell out of most css, js and html files.
+Minified the hell out of most css, js and html files in index.html and pizza.html

-7. Removed a massive-amount of unused css stuff from bootsrap, then I minified it, again.
+Removed a massive-amount of unused css stuff from bootsrap, then I minified it, again.

-8. Refactored updatePositions function, then added requestAnimation to it
+Refactored updatePositions function, then added requestAnimation to it

-9. Improved fps of scroll performance by removing .mover query from function.
+Improved fps of scroll performance by removing .mover query from function.

-10. Used translateX trick found in piazza posts.
+Used translateX trick found in piazza posts.

 References:
 https://developer.chrome.com/devtools/docs/timeline